catharinejm/wombat-j/README.md

 - I like to set inferior-lisp-program to "lein run".
 There's no readline, so it's pretty annoying otherwise.
 I guess rlwrap would work.
 - Don't do anything that doesn't work and it will work flawlessly!

+## Interesting Implementation Details

+My original focus was on learning the uses and limitations of invokeDynamic.
+I quickly discovered that it wasn't going to work very well with function objects, unless I had pre-defined interfaces for every arity.
+If I did that, then I may as well just use invokeInterface, and where's the fun in that?
+It seems to me that invokeDynamic is better suited to dynamic languages where a static type hierarchy does exist, but just isn't known till runtime.
+Duck typing, not so much.
+However, I did manage to use invokeDynamic, in conjunction with a VolatileCallSite, to create Wombat's version of Vars.

+Instead of invokeDynamic, the generated function classes have a static attribute containing a MethodHandle to each invoke method, one per arity.
+Invoking a function first calls getHandle with the desired arity, which returns the associated MethodHandle (or throws an arity exception) and then invokes the MethodHandle with the arguments on the stack.
+Apply is handled by unrolling the list of arguments onto the stack first.
+Variadic arities are handled by converting the MethodHandle for the variadic invoke method into a varargs collector.

+## Syntax and special forms

+Coming soon!

 ## License